Beyond the Delay-Doppler Domain: A Time-Frequency Framework for Low-Overhead, Scalable OTFS Channel Estimation: Low Complexity Coarse Channel Estimation

 The resolution of the $\hat{\varphi}_j$ depends on coarse estimates $\hat{\theta}_j$ and $\hat{R}_j$.
 Hence, it is coarse as well.

 After acquiring the coarse estimates, $(\hat{\theta_j},\hat{\varphi_j},\hat{\tau_j},\hat{\nu_j})$, the coarse channel attenuation factor $\hat{\beta_j}$ can be obtained by the pilots on all receive antennas in the LS sense.
-However, the resolution of those estimates is limited by the number of receive antennas and the number of pilots, resulting in estimation errors that lead to poor symbol detection performance.
-In \cref{sec:SSR}, we show how to improve on those low-resolution estimates by constructing a virtual array.
+However, the resolution of those estimates is limited by the number of receive antennas and the number of pilots, leading to channel estimation errors and poor symbol detection performance.
+In the next section, we show how to improve on those low-resolution estimates by constructing a virtual array.